youtube/cobalt/starboard/README.md

-In order to use a new platform configuration in a build, you need to ensure that you have a `gyp_configuration.py`, `gyp_configuration.gypi`, and `starboard_platform.gypi` in their own directory for each binary variant. `gyp_cobalt` will scan your directories for these files, and then calculate a port name based on the directories between `src/third_party/starboard` and your `gyp_configuration.*` files. (e.g. for `src/third_party/starboard/bobbox/mipseb/gyp_configuration.py`, it would choose the port name `bobbox_mipseb`.)
+In order to use a new platform configuration in a build, you need to ensure that you have a `gyp_configuration.py`, `gyp_configuration.gypi`, and `starboard_platform.gypi` in their own directory for each binary variant, plus the header files `configuration_public.h`, `atomic_public.h`, and `thread_types_public.h`. `gyp_cobalt` will scan your directories for these files, and then calculate a port name based on the directories between `src/third_party/starboard` and your `gyp_configuration.*` files. (e.g. for `src/third_party/starboard/bobbox/mipseb/gyp_configuration.py`, it would choose the port name `bobbox_mipseb`.)

   1. Set up `gyp_configuration.py`
-      1. Copy `src/cobalt/build/config/starboard_linux.py` to
+      1. Copy `src/starboard/linux/x64x11/gyp_configuration.py` to
          `src/third_party/starboard/<family-name>/<binary-variant>/gyp_configuration.py`.
+         You may also consider copying from another reference platform, like `raspi-1`.
       1. In `gyp_configuration.py`
           1. In the `_PlatformConfig.__init__()` function, remove checks for Clang or GOMA.
-          1. In the `CreatePlatformConfig()` function, pass your `<platform-configuration>` as the first parameter to the _PlatformConfig constructor, like
+          1. In the `CreatePlatformConfig()` function, pass your `<platform-configuration>` as the parameter to the _PlatformConfig constructor, like `return _PlatformConfig('bobbox-mipseb')`.
-             `return _PlatformConfig('bobbox_mipseb', ...)`.
-          1. (optional) Adjust the second parameter of the _PlatformConfig constructor to specify a name, like `BobBoxMIPSEB`.
-This name will be used in your output directory, e.g. `BobBoxMIPSEB_Debug`, and must be the name of your build configurations defined in your build configuration GYPI file.
-By default, it will just capitalize your platform name, e.g. `Bobbox_mipseb`.
         1. In `GetVariables`
             1. Set `'clang': 1` if your toolchain is clang.
             1. Delete other variables in that function that are not needed for